VermontDepartmentOfHealth/docgov/careers.md

 **Interview Duration**: Please block off approximately two hours for the interview.

-**Getting Here**: There are meters and several parking garages around town, and we alre also located right next to the Downtown Center stop on [GMTs busline][14].
+**Getting Here**: There are meters and several parking garages around town, and we are also located right next to the Downtown Center stop on [GMTs bus line][14].
 Please see the [City of Burlington Parking Guide][13] for more information

 **Location**: We're located at [108 Cherry Street][10], Third floor, Suite 301.